nosana-ci/docs.nosana.io/docs/tokens/pass.md

 ## Description

-The Nosana Mint Pass can used at https://nft.nosana.io/ to Nosana Burnder Phone NFTs.
+The Nosana Mint Pass can be used at the vending machine in https://nft.nosana.io/ to mint Nosana Burner Phone NFTs.

 ## Graphics

-An example of a Nosana Mint Pass SFT.
+The official Nosana Mint Pass SFT looks like this.

 ![](https://arweave.net/PN2NsHBZvl_-hpRwdCLV7GC0PaXuziSwk4Q1K4jlEPQ)